VerianCS/VerianCS/README.md

 ## Skills

-I am a back end developer with experience on several frameworks and technologies.
+I am a fullstack developer with experience on several frameworks and technologies.

 ### Programming